DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

 1. Write-through cache

-    A write-through cache means that when we need to make an update to the data that we have, now, our data is put on both cache and database.
+    A write-through cache means that when we need to make an update to the data, now, our data is put on both cache and database.
 In this case, the first, we will update that data on Cache, but it causes the data inconsistency between Cache and Database.
 Then, we also push that update to the Database.

     So, it means that we update the Cache before updating the Database.

     Some trade-off characteristics of Write-through cache:
     1. Benefits